 Five Funny French Films

-Generous funding is provided by L’Alliance Française de Houston; Ms. Melanie Gray and Mr. Mark Wawro; Franci Neely; and Nina and Michael Zilkha.
+Generous support has been provided by L’Alliance Française de Houston, Franci Neely, Melanie Gray and Mark Wawro, and Nina and Michael Zilkha.

 Orelsan and Christophe Hoffenstein

 Uncompleted Song is the hilarious, heartwarming autobiographical tale of leading French rapper Orelsan’s struggle to make his hip-hop dreams come true.
 The film is as much hip-hop musical comedy as provincial bromance, a heartfelt hybrid true to its writer-director and star’s unique personality.

 When Marc snags an internship with a French government ministry, he is surprised to learn that his assignment is to launch a ski resort in tropical French Guyana.
 Naturally, once in Guyana, everything that could go wrong goes wrong.

 RESCHEDULED FROM SATURDAY, MARCH 5!
 Saint-Far-la-Mauderne is a provincial village hit hard by the recession.
 The town’s mayor (Didier Bourdon) intends to secure a loan to reopen the salmon-smoking factory, but the application requires the parish to have a full-time doctor.
 After the mayor gets no response to dozens of letters sent to Paris inviting doctors to their village, one doctor (Lorànt Deutsch) is offered the post in lieu of being arrested for drug possession.
 The town rolls out the[…]